Process Improvement Methodologies: 9 Frameworks Compared

 Process improvement without measurement is guesswork.
 These metrics provide a clear picture of whether your methodology is delivering results:

-- Cycle time reduction: How much faster does the process complete compared to baseline?
+• Cycle time reduction: How much faster does the process complete compared to baseline?

-- Defect rate: Has the frequency of errors, rework, or quality issues decreased?
+• Defect rate: Has the frequency of errors, rework, or quality issues decreased?

-- Cost savings: What is the measurable reduction in labor, materials, or overhead costs?
+• Cost savings: What is the measurable reduction in labor, materials, or overhead costs?

-- Customer satisfaction: Have improvements in process quality translated to better outcomes for end users?
+• Customer satisfaction: Have improvements in process quality translated to better outcomes for end users?

 Connect Process Improvement to Project Performance

-The project management resource hub provides additional frameworks, templates, and guides to help teams connect process improvements with measurable project performance—from planning through delivery and review.
+The project management resource hub provides additional frameworks, templates, and guides to help teams connect process improvements with measurable project performance — from planning through delivery and review.

-Common Questions about Process Improvement Methodologies
+Frequently Asked Questions About Process Improvement Methodologies